Manduvirá River Expeditions: Second Expedition

 Changes in the Brazilian forces as made as Squadron Chief Elisiário Antônio dos Santos replaced Joaquim José Inácio, Viscount of Inhaúma.
 The resumption of operations was facilitated by better weather conditions such as the constant rains which resulted in the increase in the volume of the rivers.
 Since the last expedition, the Manduvirá remained blocked, now by the battleship Colombo and the corvette Belmonte.
 For the second expedition, command of the operation was entrusted to the commander of the first division, Victório José Barbosa de Lomba; command of the flotilla was given to the commander of Columbus, Frigate Captain Jerônimo Francisco Gonçalves.
-The new fleet consisted of the following monitors: Santa Catarina, Piauí and Ceará, commanded by first lieutenants Antônio Severiano Nunes, Carlos Balthazar da Silveira and Antônio Machado Dutra respectively; steamboats Couto, João das Botas and Jansen Müller with the last two commanded by First Lieutenant Gregário Ferreira de Paiva and Second Lieutenant Affonso Augusto Rodrigues de Vasconcellos respectively.
-The fleet had several pilots such as Bernadino Gustavino, Thomaz Almuri and Araújo and a doctor, Dr. Oliveira Coutinho.
+The new fleet consisted of the following monitors: Santa Catarina, Piauí and Ceará, commanded by first lieutenants Antônio Severiano Nunes, Carlos Balthazar da Silveira, and Antônio Machado Dutra respectively; steamboats Couto, João das Botas and Jansen Müller with the last two commanded by First Lieutenant Gregário Ferreira de Paiva and Second Lieutenant Affonso Augusto Rodrigues de Vasconcellos respectively.
+The fleet had several pilots such as Bernadino Gustavino, Thomaz Almuri, Thomaz Araújo, and a doctor, Dr. Oliveira Coutinho.

 The Gonçalves flotilla began the pursuit on 18 April.
 In this new expedition, the ships were accompanied by Paraguayan cavalry forces.
-The ships took about six days to reach the village of Caraguatay; always at night when the ships anchored they were carefully watched.
+The ships took about 6 days to reach the village of Caraguatay; always at night when the ships anchored they were carefully watched.
 On this route, the Paraguayan troops did not harass them because they hoped that they could cut the fleet's rear and completely massacre the garrisons on the way back.
 On the 20th, a detachment under the command of Captain Fonseca Ramos, who was advancing along the river, he was surprised by three lines of Paraguayan snipers, causing the loss of four men and leaving some wounded.
 The detachment's mission was to prevent the column that accompanied Solano López through the mountain ranges from being resupplied by the river.
 The tracking of the fleet by the Paraguayans was possible due to the multiple curves that the river had, in addition to the ease of perceiving when the ships were close by the sight of the high masts and the smoke from the chimneys.
 According to Brazilian records, the fleet traveled around 289.68 to 337.93 km to where the Paraguayan fleet was.
 On the 24th, the lack of supplies began to become noticeable on the ships.
 This made travel even more difficult by the further distance they had traveled.
 Immediately, the commander ordered two launches to return to fetch provisions.
 Such a return was dangerous because the fleet had passed the rear of a Paraguayan camp and this represented an affliction for Commander Gonçalves, since it wasn't known whether the launches had managed to pass safely.
 The small boats arrived at the mouth of the Manduvirá on the 26th and, when supplied, soon set sail back upstream.